Chart Color Schemes

 Emerald's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results across Emerald, with younger cohorts particularly experiencing low prevalence of common health conditions.
+Emerald's health outcomes data shows exceptional results, with younger age groups having a very low prevalence of common health conditions.

-Approximately 59% (9,418 people) have private health cover, a rate exceptionally high compared to other areas.
+Approximately 59% (9,398 people) of Emerald's total population has private health cover, which is notably high.
 The most prevalent medical conditions are asthma and mental health issues, affecting 7.8 and 7.5% of residents respectively.
-A total of 76.0% report no medical ailments, higher than the Rest of Qld's 74.5%.
-Emerald has 8.9% (1,430 people) aged 65 and over, lower than Rest of Qld's 10.7%.
-However, health outcomes among seniors require more attention than the broader population.
+A significant majority, 76%, report having no medical ailments, compared to 74.5% across the Rest of Queensland.
+Emerald has a lower proportion of seniors aged 65 and over, at 8.9% (1,427 people), compared to the Rest of Queensland's 10.7%.
+Despite this, health outcomes among seniors in Emerald require more attention than those of the broader population.

 Frequently Asked Questions - Health